mpolacek/lists/1001-albums.md

 - [ ] 418.
 Q: Are We Not Men?
 A: We Are Devo!
 (Devo, 1978)
 - [ ] 419.
 Dire Straits - Dire Straits (1978)
 - [ ] 420.
 The Saints - Eternally Yours (1978)
-- [ ] 421.
-Marvin Gaye Here, My Dear
+- [X] 421.
+Marvin Gaye - Here, My Dear
 - [ ] 422.
 Willie Nelson- Stardust
 - [ ] 423.
 Chic - C'est Chic
 - [ ] 424.
 X-Ray Spex - Germ-Free Adolescents (1978)